It's Thanksgiving today. An American tradition that I know very little about as a South African :)

 Have you remembered who you are yet?

-So how do we live authentic in an inauthentic world?
+So how do we live authentically in an inauthentic world?

 NB: I am not advocating striking out on a "purge" mission to tell people EXACTLY what you think of them.
 The process of finding your authentic self need not be apocalyptic.